willmtemple/serendipity/CONTRIBUTING.md

 ## Maintainership

-Currently, I ([Will Temple](https://wtemple.info)) am the project's sole maintainer in my free time.
+I ([Will Temple](https://wtemple.info)) am the project's sole maintainer in my free time.
 Contributions of implementation code, design suggestions, artwork, documentation, experience reports, test cases, example programs, and of course error reports are all welcome.
 Please create a new issue or pull request.

-I am unlikely to accept large contributions without first having a comprehensive discussion about its impact on the project's design goals.
+I am unlikely to accept structural contributions without first having a comprehensive discussion about its impact on the project's design goals.
 If you are considering implementing a new feature, please use the issue form to start a design discussion first to ensure that your contributions will be aligned